Bokusui tsutsumi hanazakari no zu Translation:Cherry blossoms in full bloom along Sumida River, Antique Wall Art

 Beautiful historic reproduction print from the Library of Congress collections.

-Created 1881 Signature: Motome ni ōzu Hiroshige ga (by request).
+Library of Congress record: Created 1881 Signature: Motome ni ōzu Hiroshige ga (by request).
 From series entitled: Tōkyō meisho dai ichi no shōkei (The most beautiful place in Tokyo).
 Annotations stamps etc. on verso of print: 4162-7; 47623a (white label); 997-1.
 Earlier control number: 4162-7.
 Gift; Mrs. E. Crane Chadbourne; 1930; (DLC/PP-1930:47623a).
 Chadbourne collection of Japanese prints (Library of Congress).
 Form of name (100) in original record: Ando Hiroshige III; Source of name (100): LCNA; Per NAR Ando Tokubei is alternate name for Ando Hiroshige(Hiroshige I).
 Per Lane Tokubei is an alternate name for both Hiroshige I and Hiroshige III.
-Dates would argue that would be III rather than I. Could an artist be also the engraver?
-Presumably could be.
-If so would he use a different name in his engravers capacity?
-Need to find out where 700 came from.
-Several records Foreign visitors: Japan: 1880-1890.
-Cherry trees: Japan: 1880-1890.
-Sumida River (Japan): 1880-1890.
-Koizumi Minokichi 1833-1906 engraver.
+Dates would argue that would be III rather than I. Could an artist be also the engraver?.